Because they come in large colonies, ants are difficult to control. We know they enter the home for two reasons: to forage for food and find shelter.

 In the ant colony, there’s an egg-laying female (also known as the queen), short-lived males, and workers (which are sterile females).
 Ants communicate with each other through a chemical message that they leave on the surface.
 It’s called a “trail pheromone,” and it helps the workers navigate between the nest and the food.
 The trail can be removed using detergent.

-The most effective type of control for ants is killing the queen.
+The most effective type of control to get rid of ants is by killing the queen.
 Simply crushing or spraying every ant you see won’t be enough, because they can always reproduce.
 In fact, spraying the ants you see will only kill 1% to 10% of the colony.
 The success rate for a new colony to thrive is low without a queen.

 Where They Hide